uoregon-postlethwait/dupliganger/README.rst

     --compress      Compress output.

 Note:
-    Dupliganger supports (and autodetects) input FASTQ files that are gzipped.
+    Dupligänger supports (and autodetects) input FASTQ files that are gzipped.

 See 'dupliganger help <command>' for more information on a specific command.